The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's To Belong (signed) is estimated to be worth between £5,000 and £7,500.
-This etching print from 2008 has shown consistent value growth, with an auction history of four total sales since its entry to the market in January 2020.
-Over the past five years, the hammer price has ranged from £1,800 in December 2023 to £5,993 in February 2022, with an average annual growth rate of 8%.
+The value of Damien Hirst's To Belong (signed) is estimated to be worth between £4,450 and £6,500.
+This etching print from 2008 has shown consistent value growth, with an average annual growth rate of 4%.
+This work has a strong auction history, having been sold 4 times at auction since its entry to the market in January 2020.
+The hammer price over the past five years has ranged from £1,800 in December 2023 to £5,993 in February 2022.
 The edition size of this artwork is limited to 75.

 Meaning & Analysis